IanFinlayson/exploring-cs/chapter01.md

 operate on bigger numbers, with more precision.

 Before the full difference engine was completed, however, Babbage began working on a more ambitious project, the analytical engine.
-Babbage\'s design of the analytical engine was a huge breakthrough in computer science, because it was the first design for a *programmable* computer.
+Babbage's design of the analytical engine was a huge breakthrough in computer science, because it was the first design for a *programmable* computer.
-Pascal\'s calculator, the difference engine, and every other computing device up until that point was designed to do one fixed task.
+Pascal's calculator, the difference engine, and every other computing device up until that point was designed to do one fixed task.
 If you wanted it to solve a different problem, you had to build an entirely new machine.